jeanpaulsio/notes/general/pragmatic_programmer/chapter_03-part1.md

 JP: "what does your program think is going on": DON'T BLAME EXTERNAL FACTORS FIRST.
 It's probably *your* code haha!

+John: why, when faced with a "surprising" failure, you must realize that one or more of your assumptions is wrong.

 ## Tip 27: Don't assume it - prove it
 JP: "routine" code isn't infallible! did you test all of the edge cases?